RobinGooze/rsschool-cv/cv.md

 # About

-When I was young - 13 yeas old, I made My first program.
-It was *Hello World* on the language Java.
-From this point I try to find My place in the Information Technologies industry.
-Now I 24 years old and I worked like designer, typographer, programmer, software tester and moderator.
-In My opinion, Frontend developer job include all what I prefer in My last jobs.
+When I was young - 13 years old, I made my first program.
+It was "Hello, World!" in the Java language.
+From that point on, I tried to find my place in the information technology industry.
+Now I am 24 years old, and I have worked as a designer, typographer, programmer, software tester, and moderator.
+In my opinion, a frontend developer job encompasses everything I have enjoyed in my previous roles.

 # Knowledges